 This funding opportunity is open for a five-year period.
 Applications will be accepted on a year-round basis.
-There will only be one application cycle for DOE's review in FY2021.
+There is one scheduled application cycle for DOE's review in FY2022.
 Applications should be submitted by 5 p.m.
 (ET) on the following date, each year the FOA remains open:

 Future funding is subject to congressional appropriations.